SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL_JSON.md

 ## Import JSON

 ![image](https://github.com/user-attachments/assets/df46327d-5a00-4510-ab8f-563292ce81f8)
-The exported data as JSON file can be reimported using the import button.
+The exported data in JSON format can be imported again using the `Import netzgrafik as JSON` button.

 ## Export JSON
 By exporting or importing data in JSON format, information can be efficiently and flexibly exchanged or connected between